 FOURTEEN: A Theatrical Performance

-Beginning on June 19 (Juneteenth)—the holiday that commemorates the emancipation of enslaved African Americans throughout the Confederate States of America—visitors can experience FOURTEEN, a moving theatrical performance that sheds new light on the Reconstruction era and the ratification of the 14th Amendment.
+Returning for the fall of 2019, visitors can experience FOURTEEN, a moving theatrical performance that sheds new light on the Reconstruction era and the ratification of the 14th Amendment.
 Through dramatic interpretation of original texts, such as Frederick Douglass’s open letter “To My Old Master,” the 35-minute performance will bring to life the leaders, influential figures, and everyday Americans who were central to the era.
-FOURTEEN: A Theatrical Performance will be performed in the Center’s Bank of America Theater—adjacent to the main exhibit space.
-After opening on June 19, FOURTEEN will run Tuesdays through Saturdays until August 10.
-Tuesdays through Fridays, performances will run three times a day at 10:30 a.m., 11:30 a.m., and 2:30 p.m.; on Saturdays, performances will run four times a day at 10:30 a.m., 11:30 a.m., 1:30 p.m., and 2:30 p.m.
+FOURTEEN: A Theatrical Performance will be performed in the Center’s Bank of America Family Theater—adjacent to the main exhibit space.
+FOURTEEN will run Mondays through Fridays, from October 14 through December 6; please check the daily program guide upon arrival for that day's show times.
+All performances are subject to availability.
+Additional performance dates for spring 2020 will be announced later in the year.
 FOURTEEN is free with general admission, but seating is limited.
-All performances are subject to availability; please check the daily program guide upon arrival to confirm that day’s show times.
-Additional performances will be available this fall, Mondays through Fridays, from October 14 through December 6.
-Performance dates for spring 2020 will be announced later in the year.
 Visitors can contact Group Sales at 215-409-6800 for more information or to reserve seats.
 This production has been supported by The Pew Center for Arts & Heritage.

 FOURTEEN is created in collaboration and consultation with nationally recognized, award-winning artists and scholars, including Drama Desk Award-winning theater artist Suli Holum; three-time Obie Award-winning playwright, director, and actor Ain Gordon; John Collins of the internationally acclaimed theater company Elevator Repair Service; Tony Award-winning sound designer and composer Rob Kaplowitz; and Barrymore Award nominated sound designers Daniel Ison and Sara Outing.
 This production is led by the Center’s director of theatre programs Nora Quinn.